Kmaldonado18/portfolio_optimization/alpaca_project/notes.md

 unsure if we can pull sector data for free on quandl, so I pulled 10 years of historical data online and exported to csv...

+HOW TO READ IN EXCEL FILES WITH A FOR LOOP???

 https://us.spindices.com/indices/equity/sp-500-consumer-discretionary-sector